jackindisguise/mud3/README.md

 # mud3

 A Multi-User Dungeon (MUD) server implementation built with TypeScript and Node.js.
-This project provides a complete, extensible MUD game engine with a rich dungeon system, character progression, combat mechanics, and social features.
+This project provides a complete, extensible MUD game engine with a rich dungeon system, character progression, combat mechanics, ability system, and social features.

 ## Features